-If the engine has been flooded, it may start to run, but not have enough power to continue running when the ignition button/key is released.
+If the engine has been flooded, it may start to run, but not have enough power to continue running when the key fob is released.
 If this occurs, continue cranking with the accelerator pedal pushed all the way to the floor.
-Release the accelerator pedal and the ignition button/key once the engine is running smoothly.
+Release the accelerator pedal and the key fob once the engine is running smoothly.